zDevelopers/BelovedBlocks/README.md

 Note: when breaking blocks with the saw, it has a small chance to break.
 This percentage can be modified in the configuration.

+*LogBlock is supported: block changes with these tools are saved.*

 ## Commands & permissions

 ### Commands